 Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
-Structures to be reviewed If clauses Relative pronouns Tier 1 Vocabulary related to science and technology For example, drones Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary from an article related to recent scientific initiatives
+Structures to be reviewed If clauses Relative pronouns Tier 1Vocabulary related to science and technologyFor example, dronesTier 2Idiomatic expressions and language specific vocabularyTier 3Domain- specific vocabulary for interpretive tasksFor example, vocabulary from an article related to recent scientific initiatives

-Unit 3 AP Theme Global Challenges Topic 7 billion and counting: The effects of an ever growing population Overview of Unit Learners will explore the effects of an ever growing world population and the social, political and/or environmental challenges that it creates.
+Unit 3 AP Theme Global Challenges Торіс 7 billion and counting: The effects of an ever growing population Overview of Unit Learners will explore the effects of an ever growing world population and the social, political and/or environmental challenges that it creates.
 They will research how governments and private agencies are responding to these challenges and will consider solutions.
 Essential Question What are the social, political, and/or environmental challenges that confront the societies of the world?
 What are some possible solutions to these challenges?
 Unit Focus Learners will: identify social, political, and/or environmental challenges that impact young adults. analyze population increases and how they affect social, political and environmental challenges. investigate birth rates and life expectancies in the target culture. research social, political and environmental challenges that confront societies of the world due to an increasing population. research how governments and private agencies are responding to these challenges. hypothesize possible solutions to these challenges.

-ACTF L World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Communication Communicate Example: Learners will participate in a conversation regarding a global issue caused by the increases in population.
-2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. effectively in more than one language in order to function in a variety of situations and for multiple purposes Listening Example: Learners will watch/listen to an audio regarding global challenges and demonstrate comprehension by identifying the main idea and supporting details.
-Reading Example: Learners will read and interpret a graph of population trends and will demonstrate comprehension by applying the data.
-3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Unrehearsed Speaking Example: Learners will participate in a conversation regarding a global issue caused by the increases in Communication population.
+Communicate 2) Interpretive Communication effectively in more Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in Listening order to function in a Example: Learners will watch/listen to an Reading variety of situations audio regarding global challenges and Example: Learners will read and interpret a graph of and for multiple demonstrate comprehension by identifying population trends and will demonstrate comprehension purposes the main idea and supporting details. by applying the data.
+2) Productional Communication 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will develop a possible solution to a global challenge and explain the effects it might have.
-Cultures Interact with cultural competence and understanding 1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-2) Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
-Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+2) Relating Cultural Products to Perspectives Cultures Learners use the language to investigate, explain, and reflect on the relationship between the Interact with cultural products and perspectives of the cultures studied. competence and Learners will demonstrate an understanding of the relationship between cultural practices and understanding perspectives of the culture and the cultural products and perspectives of the culture.
 Example: Learners will identify the availability of water, explore what plans are in place to provide a growing population with water, and will demonstrate an understanding of the rationale for the plans.